Council Minutes -- May 2018

 Consideration of Minutes of the Last Meeting

-The minutes of the January 2017 meeting were considered.
-A motion was made, seconded, and passed unanimously to approve the minutes with one correction: Dr. Debra Bailey Whitman was not in attendance at the January meeting.
+The minutes of the January 2018 meeting were considered.
+A motion to approve the minutes was made, seconded, and passed.

 REPORT: TASK FORCE ON MINORITY AGING RESEARCH